AP Breakthrough Entertainer: Daryl McCormack’s grand year

 “As far as personally, I’m just kind of taking it all in my stride and and enjoying the moment,” he said, smiling.

-Among the honors McCormack has received during a standout career year is being named one of The Associated Press’ Breakthrough Entertainers of 2022, alongside stars including Iman Vellani, Tobe Nwigwe, Simone Ashley and Danielle Deadwyler.
+Among the honors McCormack has received during a standout career year is being named one of The Associated Press’ Breakthrough Entertainers of 2022, alongside stars including Iman Vellani, Tobe Nwigwe and Simone Ashley.

 McCormack is on a short break from shooting BBC-Showtime series “The Woman in the Wall,” a gothic thriller that involves the Magdalene Laundries — church run institutions in Ireland for unmarried women and their children, which has been investigated for allegations of physical and sexual abuse.